inge4pres/blog/inge.4pr.es/content/post/sustainable-performance.md

 "Good enough for users" means that the systems respect quantitative measures of quality, as it delivers all the expected features to its consumers.
-"Impact on the environment" is what any software will cause eventually: depleting some Earth resources through the machines it runs on.
+"Impact on the environment" is what any software will cause eventually, depleting some Earth resources through the machines it runs on.
 It will do so directly, by consuming more electricity in existing machines, or indirectly, requiring more rare-earth minerals to build new machines to increase datacenters' capacity.

-The methodology is influenced both by my previous experiences in operations and my more recent software engineering career, working on a continuous-profiling tool with an amazing group of people.

 At its core, sustainable performance is an iterative, finite set of steps that will ensure your systems deliver what is expected, while keeping under control the consumed resources.
 It provides actionable items that you can apply to any codebase and infrastructure to develop and run more earth-friendly software.

+The methodology is influenced both by my previous experiences in operations and my more recent software engineering career, working on a continuous-profiling tool with an amazing group of people.

 ### The need for sustainable performance